kittrgg/kittr/README.md

 `npm run dev`
 You may also `npm run dev -- -d` if you don't care about seeing logs.

+- To seed the firebase-emulators, you will need to shell into the `web` docker container and use `npm run emulators:seed`.

 ## Ports

 - Web front-end: 3000